19hours/sg-statutes/Acts/Residential Property Act.md

 40A\.
 All fees and charges collected under or in connection with any service provided by the Controller under this Act or any rules or regulations made thereunder shall be paid into the funds of the Authority.

-[Act 17 of 2001 wef 01/06/2001]
+[17/2001 wef 01/06/2001]

 ### Validation of acts done and directions given by Government, etc.

-41\.—(1) No legal proceedings whatsoever shall lie or be instituted or maintained in any court of law for or on account of or in respect of any act, decision or thing done or taken by the Government, or any Minister, officer or committee thereof, and arising from, relating to or connected with residential property, during the period from 11th September 1973 to 1st October 1976\*if done or taken in good faith in the execution of duty.
+41\.—(1) No legal proceedings whatsoever shall lie or be instituted or maintained in any court of law for or on account of or in respect of any act, decision or thing done or taken by the Government, or any Minister, officer or committee thereof, and arising from, relating to or connected with residential property, during the period from 11th September 1973 to 1st October 19768if done or taken in good faith in the execution of duty.

-\*Date on which this Act was published in theGazette.
+8Date on which this Act was published in theGazette

-(2) No legal proceedings in respect of any such act, decision or thing, arising from, relating to or connected with residential property, which is alleged to have been done or taken in bad faith in the execution of duty during the period from 11th September 1973 to 1st October 1976\*shall be instituted or maintained in any court of law unless a certificate of the Attorney-General shall first have been obtained sanctioning the institution of such legal proceedings.
+(2) No legal proceedings in respect of any such act, decision or thing, arising from, relating to or connected with residential property, which is alleged to have been done or taken in bad faith in the execution of duty during the period from 11th September 1973 to 1st October 19769shall be instituted or maintained in any court of law unless a certificate of the Attorney-General shall first have been obtained sanctioning the institution of such legal proceedings.

-\*Date on which this Act was published in theGazette.
+9Date on which this Act was published in theGazette

-(3) All directions whether of a procedural nature or otherwise, arising from, relating to or connected with residential property, made during the period from 11th September 1973 to 1st October 1976\*by or in the name of the Government or any Minister, officer or committee thereof, shall be deemed to be, and always to have been, validly made, notwithstanding that such directions have been revoked or amended or are or have been inconsistent with, or in conflict with, or contrary to any written law or law previously in force.
+(3) All directions whether of a procedural nature or otherwise, arising from, relating to or connected with residential property, made during the period from 11th September 1973 to 1st October 197610by or in the name of the Government or any Minister, officer or committee thereof, shall be deemed to be, and always to have been, validly made, notwithstanding that such directions have been revoked or amended or are or have been inconsistent with, or in conflict with, or contrary to any written law or law previously in force.

-\*Date on which this Act was published in theGazette.
+10Date on which this Act was published in theGazette

-(4) Except as provided in section 5(2), any approval granted or refusal to grant approval for the purchase of residential property by the Government, or any Minister, officer or committee thereof, during the period from 11th September 1973 to 1st October 1976\*shall be deemed to have been made under this Act.
+(4) Except as provided in section 5(2), any approval granted or refusal to grant approval for the purchase of residential property by the Government, or any Minister, officer or committee thereof, during the period from 11th September 1973 to 1st October 197611shall be deemed to have been made under this Act.

-\*Date on which this Act was published in theGazette.
+11Date on which this Act was published in theGazette

 FIRST SCHEDULE